-In 1878, workers dredging the Bayou St. John made a very strange discovery: a submarine, right out of Jules Verne.
+In 1878, workers dredging the Bayou St. John made a very strange discovery: a submarine, right out of a Jules Verne story.

-Thought to have been built around 1862, the so-called Confederate Submarine is 20 feet long, made of riveted iron and powered by a hand-cranked propeller.
-For years the strange craft was left on the shores, and then later displayed at the Spanish Fort amusement park where it was identified incorrectly as the other famous Civil War submarine, the Pioneer, which was in reality scuttled for scrap after the war.
+Thought to have been built around 1862, the so-called Confederate Submarine measures 20 feet long, and is made of riveted iron and powered by a hand-cranked propeller.
+For years, the strange craft was left on the shores, and then later displayed at the Spanish Fort amusement park where it was identified incorrectly as the other famous Civil War submarine, the Pioneer, which was in reality scuttled for scrap after the war.

-Another more famous early submarine (and a sibling to the Pioneer mentioned above) the H. L. Henley Submarine was discovered in 1995 and is currently being conserved and studied in Charleston, South Carolina.
+Another, more famous early submarine (and a sibling to the Pioneer mentioned above), the H. L. Hunley Submarine, was discovered in 1995.
+It is currently being conserved and studied in Charleston, South Carolina.